-- 1.1 This is an objection against the confirmation of the South Tees Development Corporation (Land at former Redcar Steelworks, Redcar) Compulsory Purchase Order 2019. - The Royal Bank of Scotland Plc is security agent on behalf of three Thai banks who are mortgagees to Sahaviriya Steel Industries UK Limited (In Liquidation) in respect of land identified in the map as Plots 1, 2, 3, 20, 37, 44, 45, 51, 66, 67, 69, 70, 71, 80, 81, 107, 145, 146, 148, 150, 154, 157, 158, 159 and 166. - 1.3 In that capacity (and therefore as a qualifying person under S.12 (2A) (a) of the Acquisition of Land Act 1985) The Royal Bank of Scotland Plc objects to the confirmation of the Order: - 1.3.1 because the Order cannot lawfully be confirmed due to procedural flaws in the process leading to the making of the Order as detailed below; and in any event - 1.3.2 because the Order should not be confirmed due to fundamental flaws in its basic rationale and in the supporting case as detailed below; and - 1.3.3 in the alternative because the Order is premature, at the very least insofar as it relates to the Plots 1, 2 and 3 and plot 157, and should not therefore be confirmed unless it is first modified to exclude those interests together with necessary savings to preserve access to that land.
+- 1.1 This is an objection against the confirmation of the South Tees Development Corporation (Land at former Redcar Steelworks, Redcar) Compulsory Purchase Order 2019. - 1.2 The Royal Bank of Scotland Plc is the registered charge holder and security agent on behalf of the three Thai banks named above, who are mortgagees to Sahaviriya Steel Industries UK Limited (In Liquidation) in respect of land identified in the map as Plots 1, 2, 3, 20, 37, 44, 45, 51, 66, 67, 69, 70, 71, 80, 81, 107, 145, 146, 148, 150, 154, 157, 158, 159 and 166. - 1.3 As the ultimate beneficiaries of those charges (and therefore as qualifying persons under S.12 (2A) (a) of the Acquisition of Land Act 1985) Tisco Bank Public Company Limited, and Krungthai Bank Public Company Limited and Siam Commercial Bank Public Company Limited] (together the "Thai Banks") object to the confirmation of the Order: - 1.3.1 because the Order cannot lawfully be confirmed due to procedural flaws in the process leading to the making of the Order as detailed below; and in any event - 1.3.2 because the Order should not be confirmed due to fundamental flaws in its basic rationale and in the supporting case as detailed below; and

-- 1.4 These grounds of objection are addressed in greater detail below. - 1.5 The Royal Bank of Scotland Plc therefore requests that a Public Inquiry into these grounds of objection be held before a suitably qualified Inspector prior to any decision being taken in respect of the Order.
+- 1.3.3 in the alternative because the Order is premature, at the very least insofar as it relates to the Plots 1, 2 and 3 and plot 157, and should not therefore be confirmed unless it is first modified to exclude those interests together with necessary savings to preserve access to that land. - 1.4 These grounds of objection are addressed in greater detail below. - 1.5 The Thai Banks therefore request that a Public Inquiry into these grounds of objection be held before a suitably qualified Inspector prior to any decision being taken in respect of the Order.